devasenasriramulu/Agriculture-Pro-Smart-Farming-Analysis/README.md

   * The dataset was analyzed using Microsoft Excel and Power BI.
   * The data was used to create interactive dashboards and identify agricultural insights.

+## Project Workflow
+  * Collected and organized the agricultural dataset.
+  * Cleaned and prepared the data using Microsoft Excel.
+  * Imported the dataset into Power BI.
+  * Created DAX measures for key metrics.
+  * Designed charts, slicers, and dashboard pages.
+  * Added page navigation for interactive analysis.